ulrikson/readwise-rss-cleaner/README.md

 - `READWISE_API_TOKEN`: Your API token for the Readwise API.
 - `GIST_ID`: The ID of the public GitHub Gist containing your filter definitions (e.g., `filters.json`).
 See `filters.json.example`.
+  - Please note that even though your Gist is "secret," it is not private.
+Avoid storing sensitive information in the Gist.
 - `OPENAI_API_TOKEN`: Your OpenAI API key (only required if using `ai_topic_exclude` filters).
-- `GITHUB_TOKEN`: A GitHub Personal Access Token with `gist` scope (only required if your filter Gist is *private*).
-If the Gist is public, this is not needed.

 For local development, you can create a `.env` file in the project root and define these variables there.